eggman1243/Polish-Cow-Virus/README.md

 * 'blockbattles.exe and 'installerpoopy.py' are the same thing.
 * Running blockbattles.exe installs poland.pyw on your computer and runs it.
 * Polish-Cow-Virus is a prankware, **not** some super dangerous malware that steals your passwords.
-* If you're having trouble getting rid of it, run the command in cmd prompt:
+* If you're having trouble getting rid of it, run the following command in cmd prompt:

 > taskkill /F /IM python.exe & taskkill /F /IM pythonw.exe